-HomeStart is administered by a seven-member Board of Management (Board).
+HomeStart is administered by a sevenmember Board of Management (Board).
 Board members are appointed by the Governor for a term not exceeding three years, and are entitled to such remuneration, allowances and expenses as determined by the Governor.
-The members who held office during 2021-22 are identified on pages 24 and 25.
+The members who held office during 2022-23 are identified on pages 25 to 27.